 15 Fun, interesting and surprising facts about Indonesia

 Recently I spent four weeks traveling through Indonesia.
-Unfortunately I ended up in an Indonesian hospital and didn’t get to see half as much of this large and diverse country as I hoped.
+Unfortunately, I ended up in an Indonesian hospital with Dengue fever and didn’t get to see half as much of this large and diverse country as I hoped.
 But, I learnt a lot about Indonesia and wanted to share some interesting, useful and sometimes surprising facts about this unique archipelago.

 Indonesia Fact #1: The Country

 Indonesia is the largest country in the world comprised solely of islands.

 Indonesia is huge!
 With around 18,000 islands (nobody knows the exact number) covering approximately 1,919,440 square kilometers, it takes over 12 hours to fly from one end of the country to the other.